Search

 Activities in honor of the Jewish festival days

 Noahides may (but are not required to) commemorate Jewish festivals that in some way relate to Gentiles and their overall spiritual missions that G-d assigns for them.
 There are some of the festivals that Noahides have more connection to.
-They can honor them as special days (e.g., with prayers and selected Torah reading): for example, Rosh HaShanah (the annual Day of Judgment for all people), and Sukkot (the annual time of judgment for the rainfall that each nation will receive, which is also characterized by the themes of unity and joy).
+They can honor them as special days (e.g., with prayers and selected Torah reading).
+Examples are Rosh HaShanah (the annual Day of Judgment for all people), and Sukkot (the annual time of judgment for the rainfall that each nation will receive, which is also characterized by the themes of unity and joy).

-A Noahide is encouraged to always publicize the greatness of G-d (as exemplified by the way of Abraham, who made G-d known to all people).
+A Noahide is encouraged to always publicize the greatness of G-d.
+This was exemplified by the ways of Abraham, who made G-d known to all people.
 One should also look for occasions to remind people about G-d’s miracles in the world.
-This helps to accomplish the goal of perfecting the world through revealing the sovereignty of the Al-mighty, and His active miraculous influence on world events.
-This is one of the themes of Hanukkah.
+This helps to accomplish the goal of perfecting the world through revealing the sovereignty of the Al-mighty.
+His miracles influence world events in every generation, which is one of the themes of Hanukkah.

-You should be aware that these days are not to be commemorated by Noahides in the same way that they are commanded to be fully observed by Jews.
-For instance, a Noahide should not refrain from normal activities on the Jewish holy days or Sabbath, and should not perform those Jewish commandments that are religious only, and have no practical benefit for Noahides (for example, waiving the four species of plants during the Festival of Sukkot, or fasting on Yom Kippur).
+However, these days should not be commemorated by Noahides in the same way as they are commanded to Jews.
+For instance, a Noahide should not refrain from normal activities on the Jewish holy days or Sabbath.
+They also should not perform Jewish commandments that are religious only, and have no logical practical benefit.
+Example are waiving the four species of plants during the Festival of Sukkot, or fasting on Yom Kippur.

-The Jewish festival days of Shemini Atzeret/Simchat Torah, Yom Kippur, Purim and Shavuot have little relevance to Noahides, other than as reminders of constantly-relevant general Torah principles.
+The Jewish festival days of Shemini Atzeret/Simchat Torah, Yom Kippur, Purim and Shavuot have little relevance to Noahides.
+Nevertheless, the do serve as reminders of constantly-relevant general Torah principles.
 But all the festivals have associated readings from the Five Books of Moses, and/or the Prophets or Holy Writings.
 Noahides may read those passages on those days.

 FOR MORE INFORMATION: